-The College Sexual Misconduct Policy applies to all employees, faculty, students, and other members of the College community, including invitees and visitors.
-UC Law SF' goal is to create a supportive climate that encourages each survivor of sexual violence to report the incident and to provide support services and information to assist the person in dealing with these traumatic events.
+The College Sex Discrimination and Sex-Based Harassment Policy (the "SDSBHP") applies to all employees, faculty, students, and other members of the College community, including invitees and visitors.
+UC Law SF's goal is to create a supportive climate that encourages each survivor of sexual violence to report the incident and access the support services and resources the College has available.